Oldowan: Tool users

-While the exact hominid is up for debate, it is believed that some of the first Oldowan makers did fall within the Homo line.
-However, fossil evidence showed evolutionary features for human precision grip capabilities in Australopithecines.
+The exact hominid responsible for the archaeological evidence is up for debate; pseudoscientists claim only the genus Homo line was intelligent enough to develop Oldowan tools, though this is largely due to religious bias with intelligent design components.
+Despite this conjecture, copious fossil evidence showed evolutionary features for human precision grip capabilities in Australopithecines.
 This leads to current anthropological thinking in which Oldowan tools were made by late Australopithecus and early Homo.
 Homo habilis was named "skillful" because it was considered the earliest tool-using human ancestor.

 Indeed, the genus Homo was in origin intended to separate tool-using species from their tool-less predecessors, hence the name of Australopithecus garhi, garhi meaning "surprise", a tool-using Australopithecine discovered in 1996 and described as the "missing link" between the genera Australopithecus and Homo.
 There is also evidence that some species of Paranthropus utilized stone tools.

 There is presently no evidence to show that Oldowan tools were the sole creation of members of the Homo line or that the ability to produce them was a special characteristic of only our ancestors.
 Research on tool use by modern wild chimpanzees in West Africa shows there is an operational sequence when chimpanzees use lithic implements to crack nuts.
 In the course of nut cracking, sometimes they will create unintentional flakes.
 Although the morphology of the chimpanzees' hammer is different from the Oldowan hammer, chimpanzees' ability to use stone tools indicates that the earliest lithic industries were probably not produced by only one kind of hominin species.

 Findings from fossil evidence and experimental replication of stone-tool users and manufacturers suggest the presence of physical characteristics of hand morphology for precise stone tool making.
 The makers of Oldowan tools were mainly right-handed.
 "Handedness" (lateralization) had thus already evolved, though it is not clear how related to modern lateralization it was, since other animals show handedness as well.

 In the mid-1970s, Glynn Isaac touched off a debate by proposing that human ancestors of this period had a "place of origin" and that they foraged outward from this home base, returning with high-quality food to share and to be processed.
 Over the course of the last 30 years, a variety of competing theories about how foraging occurred have been proposed, each one implying certain kinds of social strategy.
 The available evidence from the distribution of tools and remains is not enough to decide which theories are the most probable.
 However, three main groups of theories predominate.